jenkinsci/pipeline-plugin/TUTORIAL.md

 Finished: SUCCESS
 ```

-## Flow scripts explained
+## Understanding Flow Scripts

-A workflow is a Groovy script which tells Jenkins what to do when your flow is run.
+A workflow is a [Groovy](http://groovy-lang.org/documentation.html) script that tells Jenkins what to do when your flow is run.
-If you are not familiar with Groovy, it is a scripting-friendly language related to Java ([documentation](http://groovy-lang.org/documentation.html)).
-You do not need to know much general Groovy to use Workflow; relevant bits of syntax will be introduced as needed.
+You do not need to know much general Groovy to use Workflow - relevant bits of syntax are introduced as needed.

-For this example, it suffices to know that `echo` is a _step_: a function defined in a Jenkins plugin and made available to all workflows.
+**Example** In this example, `echo` is a _step_: a function defined in a Jenkins plugin and made available to all workflows.
-Groovy functions can use a C/Java-like syntax:
+Groovy functions can use a C/Java-like syntax such as:

 ```groovy
 echo("hello from Workflow");
 ```

+If you do not need to perform variable substitutions, you can:
-but you can also drop the semicolon (`;`), drop the parentheses (`(` and `)`), and use single quotes (`'`) instead of double (`"`) if you do not need to perform variable substitutions.
+* drop the semicolon (`;`)
+* drop the parentheses (`(` and `)`)
+* use single quotes (`'`) instead of double (`"`)

-Comments in Groovy, like in Java, can use single-line or multiline styles:
+Comments in Groovy, as in Java, can use single-line or multiline styles:

 ```groovy
 /*